sahersohail013/Visualization_world_development_indicators/README.md

 To run the python code please install Jupyter Notebook software and load .ipynb file provided in the repository.
 The python pacakges used for visulization and data handling are as follows.

-Pandas and Numpy - To handle and anlyse the data Matplotlib - To visualize data
+Pandas and Numpy - To handle and anlyse the data<br>
+Matplotlib - To visualize data<br>
-Sklean - To apply reggression
+Sklean - To apply reggression<br>

 # Members: